Getting Started with Data Integration

 allow group <group-name> to read autonomous-database-family in compartment <compartment-name>

-Create these policies if you want to publish tasks from Data Integration to OCI Data Flow.
+Create these policies to publish Data Integration tasks from Data Integration to the OCI Data Flow service.

 allow any-user to manage dataflow-application in compartment <compartment-name> where ALL {request.principal.type = 'disworkspace', request.principal.id = '<workspace-ocid>'}